locationtech/udig-platform/docs/devel/en/SDKQuickstart/SDKQuickstart.rst

    |perspective_open_jpg|

-3. Click on the :guilabel:`Plugins view` and right click on **net.refractions.udig** plug-in the list.
+3. Click on the :guilabel:`Plugins view` and right click on **org.locationtech.udig** plug-in the list.
     Select :menuselection:`Import As --> Source Project` to copy the plugin into your workspace.

     |import_source_project_jpg|

-4. Change to the :guilabel:`Package Explorer` view and open up the **net.refractions.udig** plugin and double click to open **udig.product**.
+4. Change to the :guilabel:`Package Explorer` view and open up the **org.locationtech.udig** plugin and double click to open **udig.product**.

     |product_open_jpg|